-Do NOT stand on an unlocked side platform.
+Do NOT stand on an unlocked platform.
 It is unstable and may cause you to fall.

-This procedure describes how to close the cab-forward left platform (A): use the same procedure for the right platform (B).
+This procedure describes how to open the cab-forward left platform (A).
+The same procedure is used for the right platform (B).

 Figure 5.7: Platforms